ahur-system/bash-kit/tools/dirstat/README.md

 ## Notes

-- Recursive mode shows only direct subdirectories (1 level deep by default)
+- Recursive mode shows both files and directories (1 level deep by default)
 - Sizes are calculated using `du -sb` for accuracy
 - Tree view is sorted by size (largest first)
 - Inaccessible directories are silently skipped in recursive mode